Obsidian-StudiosInc/ebuild-bumper/README.md

 [![Build Status](https://img.shields.io/travis/Obsidian-StudiosInc/ebuild-bumper/master.svg?style=plastic)](https://travis-ci.org/Obsidian-StudiosInc/ebuild-bumper)
 [![Build Status](https://img.shields.io/shippable/5840e5d7e2ab4d0f0058b4b3/master.svg?style=plastic)](https://app.shippable.com/projects/5840e5d7e2ab4d0f0058b4b3/)

-Experimental script for version bumping groups of related ebuilds.
-The script can also clean out older versions of the same group of related ebuilds.
-It can clean as it goes, but that is not safe for groups, as it will break the depgraph and cause the script the exit after repoman fails.
+A bash script for version bumping an individual ebuild or groups of ebuilds with the same version.
+The script can also clean out older versions of the same group ebuilds.
+It can clean as it goes, but that is only save for individual packages.
+If cleaning as part of a group of packages being bumped, it will break the depgraph.
+Which will cause the script to exit when repoman fails.

 ## Usage
 The script functions off 5 variables, all pretty self explanatory.
 Place